tlorans/ClimateRisks/docs/source/climate_investing/project_2.md

-# Project 2: ChatGPT as a Carbon Data Analyst
+# Project 2: Estimating Emissions with ChatGPT

-In this project, we are investigating if we can directly use `ChatGPT` for simple calculation on a specific dataset, by using knowledge base and custom tools.
+In this project, we are investigating if we can directly use `ChatGPT` for simple estimate of Scope 1 emissions.

 ## Knowledge Bases